seanmor5/malicious-code-ruleset/README.md

 ## Usage

 This ruleset was developed for integration with any CI/CD pipeline, enabling detection at any stage.
-To monitor pull requests in real-time using this ruleset and trigger policies and workflows, check out Apiiro's [PRevent](https://github.com/apiiro/PRevent.git).
+To monitor pull requests in real-time using this ruleset, enforce policies and trigger workflows, check out Apiiro's [PRevent](https://github.com/apiiro/PRevent.git).

 The rules are designed to run on code without comments.
 This is typically done by extracting the relevant part of the code for scanning, writing it to a temporary file, and removing it when done.
 If you're I/O bound before CPU bound, consider adding comment filtering to your rules instead of using temp files.